Can Trump win the Nobel Peace Prize – and who nominated him?

 But, despite polling suggesting otherwise, the former Apprentice star is a contender for the prize, which its creator Alfred Nobel said should be awarded to the person who has done the “most or best work for fraternity between nations, for the abolition or reduction of standing armies and for the holding and promotion of peace congresses”.

-FanDuel, one of America’s biggest betting companies, has Trump just behind bookies favourite Yulia Navalnaya (wife of Russian dissident Alexei Navalny) and the aid organisation Sudan’s Emergency Response Rooms.
+FanDuel, one of America’s biggest betting companies, has Trump just behind bookies favorite Yulia Navalnaya - the widow of the late Russian dissident and Putin opponent Alexei Navalny - and the aid organisation Sudan’s Emergency Response Rooms.

 Who nominated Trump?